 Impulse Space's Mars Mission

-The integrated Cruise Vehicle, Entry Capsule, and Mars Lander developed by Impulse Space will launch in 2026 on the Relativity Terran R launch vehicle.
+The integrated Cruise Vehicle, Entry Capsule, and Mars Lander developed by Impulse Space will launch on the Relativity Terran R launch vehicle.
 After traveling through interplanetary space for over half a year, the Cruise Vehicle will inject the Entry Capsule into the correct landing trajectory and detach.
 The Entry Capsule will use the proven combination of heatshield and parachute to slow down enough to safely deploy the Mars Lander into freefall.
 The lander will then perform a propulsive landing using purpose-built engines developed in-house at Impulse Space, completing the first commercial payload delivery to the surface of another planet.

 Heliocentric Orbit

-LC-16, Cape Canaveral SFS, Florida, USA
+Cape Canaveral SFS, Florida, USA